-Figure 4 shows the space usage our sampling of preexisting random number generators; notice how widely different they are in how much space each uses (especially given the log scale!), and how little correlation there is between generator size and empirical performance (once again, the seven generators that pass TestUoi's BigCrush battery are shaded differently (in green if you're viewing the graph in color).
+Figure 4 shows the space usage our sampling of preexisting random number generators; notice how widely different they are in how much space each uses (especially given the log scale!), and how little correlation there is between generator size and empirical performance (once again, the seven generators that pass TestU01's BigCrush battery are shaded differently (in green if you're viewing the graph in color).

-as an acceptable placeholder for them.
+5 There are other XorShift-based generators that perform similarly [Vigna 2014a; 2014b], but XorShift 64/32 works as an acceptable placeholder for them.
 These other generators are discussed briefly in Section 9.